 - Have been in treatment for two years and cannot function outside of a supportive environment or

-- Constant irrational fear
+- Constant fear

-- Recurring, unpredictable panic attacks at least weekly
+- Recurring panic attacks at least weekly

-- Recurring compulsions and obsessions leading to significant distress
+- Recurring obsessions

-Your past employer can provide evidence of your panic attacks at work.
-Likewise, your family or friends can write statements about the difficulties you may have with anxiety.
-Additionally, if you have been fired or lost a job due to anxiety, your past employer can give a statement as evidence in your case.
+Your past employer can also provide evidence of your panic attacks at work.
+Likewise, your family or friends can write statements about the trouble you have with your anxiety symptoms.
+Additionally, if you have been fired due to anxiety, then your past employer can give a statement as evidence in your case.